 OCD Treatment at UCLA

 The UCLA Obsessive-Compulsive Disorder (OCD) Intensive Treatment Program is designed for people who have moderate to severe OCD and/or Hoarding Disorder.
-The treatments used in our program integrate research-based cognitive-behavioral and pharmacologic approaches for the most effective outcomes of these disorders.
+For OCD, our approach integrates cognitive-behavior therapy, and specifically exposure and response prevention (ERP).
+Our program integrate research-based cognitive-behavioral and pharmacologic approaches for the most effective outcomes of these disorders.
 Our program has been helping individuals with OCD since 1991.
-We have also been forerunners in the development of successful approaches to treating Hoarding Disorder (previously a sub-type of OCD and now its own diagnostic category).
+In addition, we have been forerunners in the development of successful approaches to treating Hoarding Disorder (previously a sub-type of OCD and now its own diagnostic category).

 What is OCD?

 OCD is a disabling disorder consisting of distressing and time-consuming obsessive thoughts and compulsive behaviors that significantly impact one’s quality of life.